 Turning Data into Profit with Specialized Tools

 Once you’ve identified a change, validate it and estimate its impact.
-Use reputable A/B testing calculators to size samples before running tests, and sample size calculators to avoid false positives5.
+Use reputable A/B testing and sample-size calculators to plan tests and avoid false positives5.

 After you improve engagement, translate results into business value with valuation tools such as the Business Valuation Estimator or the Digital Business Valuation Tool.
 These tools help you show stakeholders clear ROI.